payalsin/F5-ACI-Labs/AgilityLab1steps.md

 * **password**: cisco123

-Once you are logged in click on **Projects** located in the top level menu Click on 'Lab-Git-Project'.
+Once you are logged in click on **Projects** located in the top level menu
+* Click on **'Lab-Git-Project'**.
 This is a view only permission.
-The SCM URL defines the Github repo from where the playbooks and other content is being pulled from.
+* The SCM URL defines the Github repo from where the playbooks and other content is being pulled from.

-Click on **Templates** located in the top level menu:
+* Click on **Templates** located in the top level menu:

 ![ansible tower](../img/ansibletowertemplate.png)